15 Dec Mine closures: What’s happening in your back yard?

-There are 277 prospecting rights, mining permits and mining rights held across the Eastern Cape, but there are only about R83.1-million in guarantees for remediation.
+There are 277 bank guarantees for rehabilitation for prospecting rights, mining permits and mining rights in the Eastern Cape, but they account for only about R50-million.
 While large mines hold the majority of these guarantees, some entries have as little as R5,000 for rehabilitation.

 After the Gold Rush: Mark Olalde talks to the main players about the big issues in mine closure